cezarykluczynski/stapi/README.md

 Gradle is used for building.
 If you do not plan on development, you can use Gradle Wrapper:

-Edit server/src/main/resources/application.properties so that source.mediaWiki.memoryAlphaEnApiUrl points to your MediaWiki's api.php.
+Copy server/src/main/resources/source/application-source.properties to server/src/main/resources/application-source.properties

 Copy server/src/main/resources/database/oracle/application-db.properties to server/src/main/resources/application-db.properties

+Edit server/src/main/resources/application-source.properties so that source.mediaWiki.memoryAlphaEn.apiUrl points
+to your copy of Memory Alpha, and source.mediaWiki.memoryBetaEn.apiUrl points to your copy of Memory Beta.

 ```sh
 ./gradlew bootRun